If you’re a Nashville local with friends and family coming out of the woodwork to visit, this guide will come in handy.

 - One of the most instagrammed spots in the rooftop at The Graduate Hotel.
 The rooftop is called White Limozeen and it’s all Dolly Parton themed!

-- See all the rooftop bars in our comprehensive article HERE.
+- See even more rooftop bars HERE.

-Rooftop pools:
+Rooftop Pools

 If you follow this guide, you are guaranteed to leave exhausted, full, and well-bonded with your besties.